Skip to content

 \[L_{final} = L_p + \alpha \cdot (L_v + L_t), \quad \alpha = 0.5\]

-At test time, learnable prompts are optimized online via SGD without any data augmentation.
+During the test phase, only the learnable prompts are updated online using SGD, without requiring data augmentation.

 Key Experimental Results